zwang695/alexa-skills-list/README.md

 ## &nbsp;<img src="skills/B019R2YB7Y/skill_icon" alt="The Listeners icon" width="36"> [The Listeners](skills/B019R2YB7Y)

-*"Alexa, tell The Listeners that I am filled with happiness."*
+*"Alexa, ask The Listeners."*

-The Listeners is a poetic performance offering a simple interaction with Alexa: speaking for the Listeners and trying to understand something of our feelings.
+The Listeners is a poetic performance offering a simple interaction with Alexa, who speaks for The Listeners while trying to understand us and our feelings.

 ***